 Cyber deception can be used to automate decision-making in incident response, leading to lower SOC costs.
 ActiveSOC enables analysts to deterministically validate below-the-threshold events and determine whether an alert is a false positive.
-Once there is a trigger, we proceed with a deception intervention.
+Once there is a trigger, a deception intervention is deployed.
 ActiveSOC only deploys deception when and where it is needed.

 Using ActiveSOC, we can treat a suspicious login attempt example as a trigger, and proceed with a deception intervention—in this case, adding a breadcrumb (a credential) to memory.
 Thus, if the attacker steals the breadcrumb and uses it, it will be detected immediately and the event can be marked with high fidelity as a real alert.